-We present several examples of possible volume segmentations for different geometries, see Figure 7-10.
-In detail, we choose the three solids from Figure 1 as starting point of the segmentation.
+Solids 1-3.
+(See Figure 8-11).
+As first examples, we choose the three solids from Figure 2 as starting point of the segmentation.
 Each of them is decomposed with the help of the cost-based splitting algorithm by using the three decomposition sequences ω given in Table 1.

-Figure 1 depicts the initial geometries, the resulting edge graphs and the corresponding planar embeddings.
-The resulting decompositions of the edge graphs are shown in Figures 7-9.
+Figure 2 depicts the initial geometries, the resulting edge graphs and the corresponding planar embeddings.
+The resulting decompositions of the edge graphs are shown in Figures 8-10.
 In each step of the splitting algorithm, a cutting loop was automatically selected (red loop), which consists of existing (dashed) and auxiliary edges (non-dashed).

 Table 2 summarizes the resulting number of topological hexahedra for the different decompositions of the three solids, compared with the corresponding "simple" decompositions where possible.
 In all cases, the third decomposition sequence was the best choice for the segmentation in the sense of generating the minimal number of resulting topological hexahedra.
 This may be due to the fact that four-sided cutting surfaces were encouraged by this decomposition sequence.
-In Figure 10, we present the segmentation results for this decomposition sequence for the three solids.
+In Figure 11, we present the segmentation results for this decomposition sequence for the three solids.